hleee/real-world-vue/README.md

 ```

 ### Mock server
-Note that this application is front only and requires a mock server to display contents.
+Note that this application is front only and requires a mock server to display its contents.

 #### Mock server installation
 ```